Genome Wide Association Study

 Phase 5: Peeled kinship: (MLMM by Segura et al. 2012, FarmCPU by Liu et al. 2016, and BLINK by Huang et al. 2019).

 All the versions have been implemented to GAPIT with R Command Line Interface (CLI) and iPat with Graphic User Interface (GUI).
-As demonstrated by the background image below, the comparison of these methods can be conducted with about 10 lines of R code.
+As demonstrated by the background image below, the comparison of these methods can be conducted within 10 lines of R code.